6r17/aiosow/README.md

 ##### 3. **Function prototypes use a strict naming consistency**
 `aiosow.bindings.autofill` is the backone of the library used trough all tools to cast a function.

-It is doing so by filling missing arguments based on their prototype and `memory`.
+It is doing so by filling missing arguments from their prototype based on `memory`.

 **Example**:
 ```